Welcome to the

 Adult Learning!

-ROOSEVELT ISLAND JEWISH CONGREGATION
+WELCOME TO THE ROOSEVELT ISLAND JEWISH CONGREGATION

 Cantor Sarah Myerson, Spiritual Leader.
 Nina Lublin, President.